 Children in all four year groups at Gayton will be taught explicit grammar, spelling or punctuation skills within Literacy lessons throughout the year.
 These skills are also practised as part of our Morning Writing register activities.
 Links to each weekly Morning Writing theme can be found on our Learning Logs, with Upper School (Year 5 and 6) and Lower School (Years 3 and 4) usually having a different focus.
 This will give the children the chance to pracise skills that they can use in their writing.

-In 2013, the grammar, punctuation and spelling test (we call it the GAPS test) was introduced in as part of the KS2 SATs programme for Year 6 pupils, replacing the previous English writing test.
-In May 2016, the GAPS test was updated (in line with the new primary curriculum) and was made more challenging.
+In 2013, the grammar, punctuation and spelling test (we call it the SPAG test) was introduced in as part of the KS2 SATs programme for Year 6 pupils, replacing the previous English writing test.
+In May 2016, the SPAG test was updated (in line with the new primary curriculum) and was made more challenging.

 The children are tested on: